Lombiq/Utility-Scripts/Readme.md

 In order to use these PowerShell scripts and modules you need to update to at least PowerShell 5.
 You can check the installed version by running the `$PSVersionTable.PSVersion` command.
 If you have an earlier version you can download version 5 preview from [here](https://www.microsoft.com/en-us/download/details.aspx?id=48729).

+For the Azure-related scripts you'll need the Azure (the new "Az") PowerShell module, so install as documented [here](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps).
+If you happen to have the older AzureRM module installed you'll need to [uninstall it](https://docs.microsoft.com/en-us/powershell/azure/uninstall-az-ps?view=azps-2.2.0#uninstall-the-azurerm-module) first.

 ## Developing PowerShell modules